 Another of our favourite beaches is Dapdap Beach, in Siquijor town itself.
 Hardly anyone goes here and it’s very photogenic.
 On the way to Larena you also have Caleeia Beach, where there’s a little bar perfect for relaxing.

-Depending on the time of year you visit Siquijor, the winds will blow towards one side or another and this affects the state of the beaches.
-Thus, when the Habagat (south‑west monsoon, roughly from June to November) blows, it’s usual that the beaches on the east (Monkey Beach, Kagusuan…) have calmer water, while those on the west (the whole Paliton side) look a bit less pretty.
+Depending on the time of year you visit Siquijor, the wind shifts from one side of the island to the other, and this affects the state of the beaches.
+Thus, when the Habagat (south-west monsoon, roughly from June to November) blows, the beaches on the east side (Monkey Beach, Kagusuan…) tend to have calmer water, while those on the west (the whole Paliton side) can look a little less inviting.
 If you go to Siquijor between December and May, you’ll probably find a calm Paliton Beach.

-Keep in mind that, except for Salagdoong Beach, most of Siquijor’s beaches are very shallow, so you’ll have to walk or swim quite a bit to get a relaxing swim.
-We still like them just as much, but it’s advisable to check the tide table to try to coincide your visit with a period of high tide, as otherwise they may disappoint you.
+Keep in mind that, except for Salagdoong Beach, most of Siquijor’s beaches are very shallow, so you’ll have to walk or swim quite a bit to enjoy a proper swim.
+We still like them just as much, but it’s advisable to check the tide table to try to coincide your visit with a period of high tide, as otherwise they may not look their best.

 Best beach at Siquijor Island